Frequently asked questions about learning from deaths of people with a learning disability (LeDeR)

 Health and care of people with a learning disability is information which has been collected by GP practices to identify any differences in care and treatment of people with a learning disability compared to the rest of the population.

 Information is collected about the progress of reviews in each clinical commissioning group (CCG) area.

 - how many deaths the CCG have been told about

 - how many deaths are being reviewed at the time

 - how many reviews have been finished

-We are working on lots of different pieces of work which are all helping to improve people’s health so that people don’t die of something which could have been prevented in the future.
+We are working on lots of different areas of work which are all helping to improve people’s health so that people don’t die of something which could have been treated or prevented in the future.